llagerlof/mariabak/README.md

 - One dump file for each database.
 - You can opt-out dump data from specific tables.
 The tables structure will be preserved.
 - Select which databases to backup, or all using the * wildcard.
 - One directory with a timestamp will be created for each backup operation.
+This directory is created inside the same directory the command was executed.
 - As a plus, it backups all the user grants and system variables to a separate file.

 ## Minimum requirements